DrMattG/SDGsR/joss_example.md

 ```
 ![SDG Goals Table](docs/images/goal15_table.png)

 The most useful function is the `SDGsR::get_indicator()` function that allows the user to query the data for a specific indicator in a specific country.
-First we need to make sure we know which is the correct code for the country and for the indicator as the API uses these to distinguish which data to export.
-There is an country list in the package that you can use to find the name of the country you are looking for.
+First, it is necessary to know the correct code for the country and for the indicator as the API uses these to distinguish which data to export.
+There is an country list in the package that can be utilized to find country names.

 ```
 head(get_country_list())